dask/dask/docs/source/spark.rst

 Spark is written in Scala, a multi-paradigm language built on top of the Java Virtual Machine (JVM).
-Since the rise of Hadoop, Java based languages have steadily gained traction on data warehousing tasks and are good at managing large amounts of heterogeneous data such as you mind find in JSON blobs.
+Since the rise of Hadoop, Java based languages have steadily gained traction on data warehousing tasks and are good at managing large amounts of heterogeneous data such as you might find in JSON blobs.
 The Spark development team is now focusing more on binary and native data formats with their new effort, Tungsten.